kzde/gamelist/README.md

   yarn or npm install

  // Run
-  yarn dev or npm run dev
+  yarn start-dev or npm run start-dev

- //Test
+ // Unit Test
   yarn test or npm run test

+ // End to End Test
+ Warning: application must be started yarn test-e2e
 ```

 # Technical choices

 # React

-Code Splitting with `React.lazy` and `React.Suspense`
+Code Splitting with `React.lazy` and `React.Suspense`.
-I decide to use these API to make route-based code splitting.
-In my App.js, every screens use lazy import, and with suspense fallback props, I added a loader for waiting the promise.
+I decide to use these APIs to make route-based code splitting.
+In my App.js, every screens uses lazy import, and with suspense fallback props, I added a loader for waiting the promise.
 same principle for the GameDetailsScreen, the NotFoundScreen will not be imported if the game details can be reached.

-I don't choose to use the redux, because I thought it is not neccessary.
+I didn't choose to use the redux, because I thought it is not neccessary.
 But if there are more feature need to be added, redux will be helpful.

 This app manages internationalization, to achieve that I used `React.context`